Jazz-Man/wp-nav-menu-cache/README.md

 # wp-nav-menu-cache
-This plugin is not yet ready for use!
+WIP.
+This plugin is not yet ready for use!!!